V-Twin- Specials - engine innovators

 Sid Leitch's "AJS Golden Streak"

 Sid's Bike Shed.
 Sid Leitch is a legend.
 He restored a model X Matchless v-twin in 1982.
 He went on to design and build a bike that AJS never made but should have - the AJS Golden Streak.
 It is an AJS/Matchless - Brough concept.
 The exhaust note is gorgeous!
-He has also just completed a Matchless OHV flat-tracker and is starting a v-twin with twin exhaust ports on each cylinder that will have four exhaust pipes like a Koehler Escoffier - one of the most beautiful bikes ever made.
+He is also just completing a Matchless OHV flat-tracker - a v-twin with twin exhaust ports on each cylinder that will have four exhaust pipes like a Koehler Escoffier - one of the most beautiful bikes ever made.

 Model X Matchless .................................1914 Matchless 8B ..........................AJS Golden Streak .............More on the Golden Streak conversion ......MX2 Trackmaster intro

 UPDATE: MX2 Trackmaster with twin port heads and twin carbs running!!
 I missed this vid before...it's been up for 2 years!

 Another genius, EuroDave, in NZ, has been constucting a 725cc Kohler 90-degree v-twin (lawnmower engine) cafe racer, which will be supercharged using a Subaru supercharger.
 Here is the build blog:

 and flickr picture sets (browse older and newer directions): http://www.flickr.com/photos/55034674@N05/5565761729/in/photostream/

 Gunnar Sorenesen in Denmark, has created a 1,000cc 55-degree v-twin engine, and bike which is currently on display in Egekov museum (note different front brake plate in these pics).
 Here is the motorcycles page of Gunar's website (in Danish):